jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 This blog will focus upon the attributes of effective unit tests.
 This is not an exhaustive list.
 Other references will have different attributes as well.

-Future blogs will present practices that help achieve and maintain these attributes.
+Future blogs (TBD) will present practices that help achieve and maintain these attributes.

 # Behavior Based
 Unit Tests should define and confirm expected observable behavior.
 Unit tests should not indicate or depend upon implementation details.
 This can be tricky, since observable behavior derives from the implementation, and implementation is based upon expected behavior.
 We should be able to [refactor](https://refactoring.com/) the code without breaking the unit tests, where refactoring is defined as changing the structure of the code without changing its behavior.